-- Selected a non-statistical sample of 10 accounts from the subscriber data that de-enrolled from the California LifeLine Program.
+Selected a non-statistical sample of 4 accounts from the subscriber data that de-enrolled from the California LifeLine Program.
 Accounts in this sample were randomly selected such that no more than one selection was derived from any particular month.
-De-enrolled accounts are a subset of the overall population that averaged 67,211 monthly subscribers during the 12-month audit period.
-An average of 11,341 accounts de-enrolled on a monthly basis. - Obtained and reviewed 1) the date of de-enrollment, 2) the reason for de-enrollment, and 3) the date in which program ineligibility was determined for the sampled accounts. - For the purpose of this audit, Crowe defines timely as within 30 calendar days or by the end of the calendar month such that the customer was not included in the following month's claims form.
-Reviewed WAR and Claims Forms to determine that de-enrolled accounts were not claimed for reimbursement in any claim period occurring after account de-enrollment.
+De-enrolled accounts are a subset of

+- the overall population that averaged 2,549 monthly subscribers during the 12-month audit period. - Requested 1) the date of de-enrollment, 2) the reason for de-enrollment, and 3) the date in which program ineligibility was determined for the sampled accounts. - Compared the date of de-enrollment to the date of program ineligibility, or the date in which deenrollment from the program was otherwise determined to be necessary, to assess the timeliness of de-enrollment.
+For the purpose of this audit, Crowe defines timely as within 60 calendar days or by the end of the calendar month such that the customer was not included in the following month's claims form.